 Common small business DIB manufacturer cybersecurity deficiencies

 In this section, we’ll describe some deficiencies we commonly discover during gap assessments of small business DIB manufacturers’ cybersecurity programs.
 For these assessments we follow the assessment objectives outlined in the DoD’s CMMC Assessment Guide.
 This guide is aligned with and expands upon the NIST 800-171A standard for assessing an organization’s implementation of 110 safeguards — or “controls”.
 Seventeen (17) of these controls are listed in FAR 52.204-21 for the protection of FCI, and 93 additional controls are listed in NIST 800-171 for the protection of CUI.
-For CMMC Level 1 compliance, manufacturers will be assessed on their implementation of the “FAR 17” and their ability to protect FCI.
-In a CMMC Level 2 assessment they’ll be assessed on their implementation of the 110 NIST controls and their ability to protect the more sensitive CDI.
+For CMMC Level 1 compliance, manufacturers assess themselves on their implementation of the “FAR 17” and their ability to protect FCI.
+In a CMMC Level 2 assessment a third party will assess their implementation of the 110 NIST controls and their ability to protect the more sensitive CDI.

 As we noted above, all our manufacturing clients handle FCI as well as CDI.
 However, at least at the beginning of their cybersecurity compliance journey, we find that all these clients do not do a good job of protecting either type of information.
 This means that in our experience, most DIB manufacturers could not pass even a CMMC Level 1 assessment.
 And these manufacturers certainly don’t have critical cybersecurity protections in place such as those outlined in our Totem Top 10.
 We’ve discovered some typical physical and digital system deficiencies that lead us to this conclusion, which we’ll explore below.